FBAR vs. Form 8938: Which Should You File?

 The reporting requirements for Form 8938 are also more complex.
 While the FBAR applies when any taxpayer has at least $10,000 stored in a foreign bank account, the reporting thresholds for Form 8938 vary by your residency and filing status.

-For specified individuals living inside the US, the thresholds for filing Form 8938 are:
+For specified individuals living inside the US, there are two thresholds to consider for filing Form 8938:

-For specified individuals living abroad, the thresholds for filing Form 8938 are:
+For specified individuals living abroad, there are also two thresholds to consider for filing Form 8938 are:

 Yes, the FBAR and Form 8938 are different.
-While both forms may seem to be collecting the same information, there are some subtle—and not so subtle—differences of which every taxpayer needs to be aware.
-The requirement to file one form does not automatically mean you are required to file the other.
+While both forms may seem to be collecting the same information, there are some subtle—and not-so-subtle—differences of which every taxpayer needs to be aware.
+In general, when you have to file Form 8938, you will almost always need to file an FBAR.

-Many expats must file both an FBAR and Form 8938.
-Others are only required to file an FBAR.
-Some may not need to file either.
+Some expatriates must file both an FBAR and Form 8938, while others are only required to file an FBAR.
+Some expats may not need to file either form.

-To help you understand the differences between the FBAR and Form 8938 better, we’ve put together a table comparing them below.
+To help you understand the numerous nuances between the FBAR and Form 8938 better, we’ve put together a table comparing them below.

 The table below outlines what needs to be considered for each when verifying your obligation.

 If you failed to file an FBAR or Form 8938 when required, don’t panic.
 Many Americans living abroad are unaware of their US tax obligations.
-To help solve this problem, the IRS has created two tax amnesty programs to help you get caught up:
+To help solve this problem, the IRS has created two tax amnesty programs that might help you get caught up: